Levi Strauss & Co.

 5. Training and Programmes

+Worker Well-being initiative.
 Our view is that monitoring our suppliers for compliance against our TOE is only one mechanism for improving working conditions.
 Levi Strauss & Co. goes beyond compliance to invest in programs that focus on improving the lives of the workers who make our products.
-Through our Worker Well-being initiative we are collaborating with our suppliers and local service providers to implement programs in factories around the world.
+Through our Worker Well-being initiative, we are collaborating with our suppliers and local service providers in 17 countries to implement programs in factories around the world.
 Worker well-being is a new approach to supply chain engagement that improves the lives of the workers who make our products by supporting their financial empowerment, health and family well-being, equality and acceptance.

-We actively support the International Labor Organizations Better Work program, which is the leading global organization focused on protecting human rights and improving working conditions in the apparel industry.
+Support of the ILO Better Work Program.
+We actively support the International Labor Organization’s Better Work program, which is the leading global organization focused on protecting human rights and improving working conditions in the apparel industry.
 ILO Better Work makes targeted investments in our manufacturing suppliers’ workers, training apparel workers and factory management on their rights and responsibilities in the workplace.
 All Levi Strauss & Co. sourcing countries participate in ILO Better Work, if present.
-They currently include Bangladesh, Cambodia, Indonesia, Nicaragua and Vietnam.
+They currently include Bangladesh, Cambodia, Indonesia, Nicaragua, Vietnam and Egypt.